kubesphere/website/content/en/docs/quick-start/deploy-bookinfo-to-k8s.md

 - You need to enable [KubeSphere Service Mesh](../../pluggable-components/service-mesh/).

-- You need to finish all tasks in [Create Workspace, Project, Account and Role](../create-workspace-and-project/).
+- You need to finish all tasks in [Create Workspaces, Projects, Accounts and Roles](../create-workspace-and-project/).

 - You need to enable **Application Governance**.
 To do so, follow the steps below: